toolness/jess-portfolio/content/project/hive.md

 ## Process

 I worked on this when I was at the Social Science Research Council, and the project eventually got taken over by Mozilla.
-I helped to incubate the project by running design charettes with cultural organizations in New York and Chicago.
-Eventually these charettes produced pilot projects that informed the development of the current iteration of the network.
+I helped to incubate the project by running design charrettes with cultural organizations in New York and Chicago.
+Eventually these charrettes produced pilot projects that informed the development of the current iteration of the network.
 I collaborated with organizations in various cities all over the world to localize the pilot projects and to advocate for learning networks.